KnownStormChaser/master-weather-model-list/models/ensemble_models/global/fr/pe-arpege.md

 - **Stretched grid:** As with ARPEGE, the published 0.25°/0.1° grids interpolate a model running at finer native resolution over Western Europe; the regridded resolution does not reflect where the integration is actually finest.
 - **Two access channels:** PEARP is distributed both as **bulk GRIB files on data.gouv.fr** (no authentication, one dataset per grid — GLOB025 and EURAT01) and via the **targeted WCS ensemble API** (single field per request, 5-day rolling retention, API key required).
 This parallels deterministic ARPEGE's open access, though PEARP does **not** appear on the community AWS mirror that carries the deterministic packages.
 - **2022 upgrade (chaîne 2021-01, 29 June 2022):** Resolution aligned with ARPEGE (7.5 → 5 km over Europe); ARPEGE became the PEARP control member; model-error representation revised (perturbed physics parameters + addition of the PCMT convection scheme); new GLOB025 global grid for 3-D fields; all four cycles unified to 102 h.
+- **Forthcoming (cy49t1_op1; e-suite from May 2025, operational switch targeted for autumn 2026):** singular vectors to be removed, with initial-condition perturbations of the near-surface and oceanic state (2 m temperature, 2 m humidity, and the whole ocean water column) drawn from ARPEGE-EDA instead; ARPEGE-EDA itself moving to random parameter perturbation on ~30 model parameters; uncycled ARPEGE-EPS forecasts to run in single precision.
+Subject to confirmation.

 ---